systemd/systemd-netlogd/doc/index.rst

 |   LogFormat=
           Specifies whether to use RFC 5424 format or RFC 3339 format.
 Takes one of rfc5424 or rfc3339.
 Defaults to rfc5424.

+|   Directory=
+          Takes a directory path.
+Specifies whether to operate on the specified journal directory DIR instead of the default runtime and system journal paths.

 |  Optional settings

 |  StructuredData=